MetOffice/growss/build-sphinx-docs/README.md

 automatic updates to packages breaking the workflow due to versions of different packages being incompatible with each other.

+In order to call this workflow in your repositories you would need to implement the following file in your .github/workflows folder:

 ### Build Sphinx Documentation

 ```yaml